 Show summary Hide summary

 So, for Mastaglia, the origin is often linked to a very old Lombard family, with noble roots, which is not so common.
 It is said that this name probably derives from a modification of Massalla or Massalia, you know the ancient city the Romans called that, today Marseille.
-This link, although supposed, opens a captivating historical trail connecting the mythical to reality.
+This link, although supposed, opens a captivating historical path connecting the mythical to reality.

-The Mastaglia family appears in several historical documents, sometimes notarial, which is a real opportunity to trace their passage through time.
+The Mastaglia family appears in several historical documents, sometimes notarial, which is a real chance to trace their passage through time.
 For example, a certain Umberto in Cremona, in the 12th century, was noble and even owned a tower.
 That sets the scene.

 The meaning of the last name Mastaglia: noble influence and historical heritage